techidaily/site-audio-shaping/source/_posts/in-2024-how-to-add-echo-to-audio-online-and-on-windows.md

 The final step is to preview whatever adjustments have been made by you on the audio file.
 Intently, listen to the audio file.
 If you are content with the settings, then you can confirm the actions per se.
 All you have to do is, click on the ‘Ok’ button and the audio is all set to groove your way!

-## Bonus: How to add echo effect with [Filmora](https://tools.techidaily.com/wondershare/filmora/download/)?
+## Bonus: How to add echo effect with Filmora

 If you're using Filmora and looking for the echo effect, you can find the audio preset, but you can also make the audio echo by following the tricks below.